-Blackbeard's (p.
-30) flag shows a devil-like skeleton holding an hour-glass, an arrow, and a bleeding heart.
-The Jolly Roger may have been named after the devil - Old Roger - but it probably got its name from the French term for the red flag - "Jolie Rouge".
+Blackbeard's (pp. 30-31) flag shows a devil-like skeleton holding an hourglass, an arrow, and a bleeding heart.
+The Jolly Roger may have been named after the devil - Old Roger - but it probably got its name from the French term for the red flag - Jolie Rouge.

-FORTUNE FAVOURS THE FAST
+FORTUNE FAVORS THE FAST

 Pirate ships and those of their victims varied widely, so there was no single method of attack.
-However, pirates usually had no trouble overtaking their quarry, because they generally favoured small, fast ships; the merchant ships they preyed on were more heavily built, slowed by heavy cargo.
+However, pirates usually had no trouble overtaking their quarry, because they generally used small, fast ships; the merchant ships they preyed upon were more heavily built and slowed by heavy cargo.